Medefaidrin: History

 Speakers consider Medefaidrin to be a 'spirit language'.
 It was created by two leaders of the church, Michael Ukpong and Akpan Akpan Udofia.
 They state that the Holy Spirit revealed the words of the language to Ukpong, while Udofia wrote them down.
 At the time Ibibio was not a written language, and Udofia created a script to write Medefaidrin.

 After finalizing the language in 1936, members of the church started a school in which children were instructed in Medefaidrin.
 This was not tolerated by the British colonial government, who closed the school that same year.
 Nonetheless, the language continued to be used for church activities, including liturgy and hymns, and for letters and written contracts between members.
 The language faded from use, but in 1986 Udofia began teaching it again in the church's Sunday school in Ididep.
 Old manuscripts in the script are in poor condition, and in the 21st century there has been some effort to preserve them.

-Linguistic properties
+Phonology

 Medefaidrin is a stress-accented rather than tonal language, though this may be changing under Ibibio influence.
 Unlike the Ibibio language, there are several consonant clusters in Medefaidrin, many of which do not exist in English.